A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Conclusion

 \section{Conclusion}

-This work studied the impact of autonomous vehicles on prediction models within public transport.
-As autonomous transportation emerges, accurate arrival time predictions are vital to gain public acceptance.
-Given the early stage of this technology, models typically have to be applied to data originating from pilot tests.
+This work studied the impact of automated vehicles on prediction models within public transport.
+As autonomous transportation emerges, accurate AT predictions are vital to gaining public acceptance.
+Given the early stage of this technology, models typically have to be applied to data originating from pilot tests with automation level 4 (with a safety driver).
 Hence, we emphasized the importance of careful data collection to practitioners to obtain an estimate of the prediction for regular operations post-pilot.

-We tested several established machine learning and deep learning models on dwell and running time prediction in the particular setting of autonomous mobility using data from five diverse pilots across Europe.
-A key finding is the absence of a universally best model for dwell time prediction and that the performance depends on the specific characteristics of the pilot sites.
-In cases with high data availability and a long, frequently-used route, the hierarchical approach of a random forest classifier combined with a graph neural network is superior.
-However, in scenarios where the dwell time is mainly automated and does not significantly vary with passenger density, the prediction challenge simplifies to a classification task, and the tree-based models are preferable.
-Surprisingly, leveraging deep learning architectures that incorporate spatial information for running time predictions failed to yield clear benefits over the tree-based methods.
-This observation can be partly attributed to the fact that the shuttles are mainly deployed in low-traffic and low-speed zones or are constrained by a regulatory speed limit for automated shuttles.
-For the final AT prediction, dwell time prediction proves to be the driving component, with a critical factor of the prediction model being able to detect when shuttles skip stops.
-Encouragingly, the results for the final AT prediction are promising, with maximum errors not exceeding 60 seconds for predictions up to five stops ahead.
+We tested several established machine learning and deep learning models on dwell and running time prediction in the setting of automated mobility using data from six diverse pilots across Europe.
+A key finding is the absence of a universally best model for dwell time prediction.
+In cases with high data availability, a long, frequently-used route, and deployment in suburban residential areas, the hierarchical approach of a random forest classifier combined with a graph neural network is superior.
+However, in scenarios where the dwell time is mainly automated, does not significantly vary with passenger density, and the service type has lower passenger counts (e.g., employee-only shuttles), the prediction challenge simplifies to a classification task, and the tree-based models are preferable.

+We found that dwell time predictability declines when (i) the pilot site’s focus extends beyond passenger transportation, (ii) passenger cars or vans with manual doors and low-clearance boarding are used instead of shuttle buses, and (iii) data availability is limited.
+The greatest improvement in predictability occurs with automated dwell times, where a standard door opening time is applied, underlining the critical role of dwell time prediction in accurate AT estimation for automated shuttles.
+Overall, advanced prediction models showed a clear advantage over simpler approaches like the Mean or Lag model, which failed to capture data variability.